camptocamp/oapi-poc/tutorial/howto.md

 This API is an implementation of both the [STAC API](https://github.com/radiantearth/stac-api-spec) and the [OGC API - Features - Part 1: Core](https://ogcapi.ogc.org/features/) (OAFeat).
 The STAC API and OAFeat have a slightly different data model, which is briefly discussed below.

-The STAC API is a “dataset based” download service providing access to packaged geospatial data and related metadata.
+The STAC API is a “**dataset based**” download service providing access to packaged geospatial data and related metadata.
 The data model is based on the following main concepts:

 - Collection: a `collection` is a set of metadata about a geospatial dataset, like its name, description, spatial and temporal extent, etc. Individual records within a collection are called `items`
 - Item: an `item` represents an atomic collection of inseparable data and metadata.
 A STAC `item` is a GeoJSON Feature and can be easily read by any modern GIS or geospatial library, and it describes a SpatioTemporal Asset.
 This means that the GeoJSON is not the "actual" thing, but instead references files and serves as an index to an `asset`
 - Asset: an `asset` is any file containing the actual data.

-OAFeat is a "features based" service providing access to single objects (`features`) of a dataset.
+OAFeat is a "**features based**" service providing access to single objects (`features`) of a dataset.
 In OAFeat there is no concept of `asset` and the `item` is the actual data.

 To summarize, the STAC API is aimed at providing access to the complete dataset, while OAFeat is aimed at providing access to single features of a dataset.